Stationary measures and random walks on $\tilde{A}_2$-buildings: Boundary theory and metric fields

 A reason why it is so convenient to use $G$-boundaries is that they give rigidity results on the group $G$, one of which is the existence of Furstenberg maps.

-\begin{thm}[{\cite[Theorem 1.1]{bader_duchesne_lecureux16}}] Let $X$ be a complete $\cat$(0) space of finite telescopic dimension and let $G$ be a locally compact second countable group acting continuously by isometries on $X$ without invariant flats.
-If $(B, \nu)$ is a $G$-boundary, then there exists a measurable $G$-map $B \rightarrow \bd X$. \end{thm}
+\begin{thm}[{\cite[Theorem 34]{bader_duchesne_lecureux16}}] Let $X$ be a complete $\cat$(0) space of finite telescopic dimension and let $G$ be a locally compact second countable group acting continuously by isometries on $X$ without invariant flats.
+Let $(B_+, \nu_+) $ and $( B_-, \nu_-)$ form a $G$-boundary pair.
+Then there exist measurable $G$-maps $\varphi_\pm: B_\pm \rightarrow \bd X$. \end{thm}